libreobjet/open-guide/designing.md

  ![Lison illustration LibreObjet - LAL](./images/Lison-illustration.jpg)

 #### Upcycling
- is the process of transforming by-products, waste materials, useless  and/or unwanted products into new materials or products of better quality or for better environmental value.
+Upcycling is the process of transforming by-products, waste materials, useless  and/or unwanted products into new materials or products of better quality or for better environmental value.
 Book
 [Upcyclist](http://www.randomhouse.de/book/Upcyclist-Reclaimed-and-Remade-Furniture-Lighting-and-Interiors/Antonia-Edwards/e423253.rhd?pub=58500)

-##### Examples of Palets, welcomemamy Martin?
+##### Examples of pallets, welcomemamy Martin?

-### conceptual / modelise (Drawing/Representation Tools?)
+### Concept / modelise (Drawing/Representation Tools?)

 There are multiple tools you can use for drawing or representing your designs, from analogical traditional tools like pencil, pens, watercolours or handmade models to digital tools like vectorial drawing applications or 3D digital enviroments for moddeling.
 Analogical tools, of course, are useful but in order to share design efectively and fabricate them in a fast and precise way we will use digital tools or software of drawing and representation.